Humanities (HUM)

 (This course is offered as CMX 625 and HUM 625.
 Students may not repeat the course under an alternate prefix.)

-HUM 690 Senior Seminar: Research in the Humanities (Units: 3)
+HUM 690 Senior Seminar: Research in the Humanities and Comparative & World Literature (Units: 3)

-Integration of students' education in the Humanities program through preparation, research for, and revision of, a substantial piece of work.
+Integration of students' education in the Humanities and Comparative & World Literature programs through preparation, research for, and revision of, a substantial piece of work.

 HUM 699 Independent Study (Units: 1-4)